FusionAuth/fusionauth-example-dotnet-api/README.md

+**This repo is out of date and is archived.
+Check out [an updated tutorial on using FusionAuth with .NET Core](https://fusionauth.io/docs/quickstarts/quickstart-dotnet-api) or [the updated GitHub repository](https://github.com/FusionAuth/fusionauth-quickstart-dotnet-api).**

 # Integrate Your .NET Core API With FusionAuth Using FusionAuth Hosted Backend

 Setup FusionAuth using docker.
 Follow the setup instructions [here](https://fusionauth.io/docs/v1/tech/tutorials/integrate-dotnet-api)